 The Court of Record was established by King Edward VI in 1553.
-It meant that trials in Stratford were held in English, and they were open to the public.
-This helped local people to understand the law better, and made it more accessible.
+Trials in Stratford were held in English with an emphasis on arbitration and compromise and they were open to the public.

 The Court of Record tried cases involving things like debts, thefts and assaults.
 Bringing a case to court was a common way for local tradesmen and craftsmen to settle their disputes.
-Many of Stratford's leading men played a prominent role in the court, including John Shakespeare.
+William Shakespeare’s father, John, presided over the court during his year as bailiff from 1568-1569.